George C. Papanicolaou

 George C. Papanicolaou (/ˌpæpəˈnɪkəlaʊ/; born January 23, 1943) is a Greek-American mathematician who specializes in applied and computational mathematics, partial differential equations, and stochastic processes.
 He is currently the Robert Grimmett Professor in Mathematics at Stanford University.

 Biography

 Papanicolaou was born on January 23, 1943, in Athens, Greece.
 He received his B.E.E. from Union College and his M.S. and Ph.D. from New York University (NYU) in 1969.
-His PhD thesis, performed under the supervision of Joseph Bishop Keller was entitled "On Stochastic Differential Equations and Applications".
+His PhD thesis, supervised by Joseph Bishop Keller was entitled "On Stochastic Differential Equations and Applications".
 At NYU, he started out as an assistant professor in 1969 before moving up to associate professor in 1973 and finally professor in 1976.
 Later, in 1993, he relocated to Stanford.

 He has had 42 doctoral students and 220 descendants.
 He is married, with three children.

 Publications

 Papanicolaou has more than 250 publications on a wide range of topics, including imaging, communications and time reversal, waves in random media, convection-diffusion, nonlinear waves, high contrast materials, mathematical finance, and homogenization.